 Vehicles are complex machines integrating mechanical, electrical, and software systems.
 As such, a manufacturer could face thousands of claims from a single defect.

 The largest automotive recall ever conducted involved defective airbag inflators.
 The propellants used to inflate certain airbags could degrade over time and trigger an explosive deployment.
-These faulty airbags caused 27 deaths and more than 400 injuries in the U.S.
+These faulty airbags caused 27 deaths and more than 400 injuries in the U.S. General Motors was among the automakers involved in the massive Takata airbag recall, which highlighted the critical role of safety equipment in preventing severe injury.
+Defective airbags can cause severe injury or wrongful death, underscoring the importance of proper safety equipment and quality manufacturing processes in vehicles.

 Pharmaceutical and Medical Devices

 Pharmaceutical and medical device manufacturers must take extra caution when producing their products because they’re typically used inside the body over a long period.
 When these products contain toxic substances, wear out, or produce unintended side effects, manufacturers can face tens of thousands of product liability claims.
+Injured consumers can claim reimbursement for medical bills resulting from defective medical devices.

 For example, silicone breast implants sparked one of the largest product liability lawsuits in history.
 Health issues stemming from these products led to over 20,000 lawsuits and a class action settlement of over $4 billion.
+Baby formula is another example of a product that has led to product liability lawsuits due to insufficient warnings or dangerous effects, illustrating how defective medical devices can cause harm in many different ways.

 Consumer Electronics and Appliances